 We need to accept that we are an important medium-sized European country and our economy is not declining -the rest of the world is catching up and overtaking us due to the effects of free trade and the interconnection of industrialisation.

-Europe will now look inwards with power focused in its core countries – the net contributors – and the rest, who are in for the security and flow of funds it provides.
+After our exit from Europe, the EU will look inwards with power focused on its core countries – the net contributors – and the rest, who are in for the security and flow of funds it provides.
 It will stop the expansion of the EU into Eastern Europe and Turkey as they have realised these countries are unreformed and basically undemocratic to play by their rules.

 If I had a magic wand I would disestablish the Monarchy from any part of our political process.
 We are a democratic country that can pass laws without the need for Royal Assent.

-Our democracy is not presidential it is parliamentary so por head of state is whoever is the Prime Minister at the time.
-The forces of state power of the police and the armed services will swear allegiance to parliament.
+Our democracy is not presidential it is parliamentary and our head of state is the Prime Minister at the time.
+The forces of state power of the police and the armed services need to swear allegiance to parliament, and nobody else.

 However, we are where we are and this is a pragmatic approach to reform because we don’t do revolutions, well not since the 1640s, and they are not much fun.

 Funding should be for the core royal family only of the Sovereign and their direct family.
 Then the Prince/Princess of Wales direct family.
 Not the children of the heir’s siblings, cousins and second cousins.
 Same with protection and travel as they should be so low key and unknown as not to need protecting.

 They have Fourteen public palaces with over 1000 servants paid for by us.
 We only need four at the most – one for each part of the UK.

 A clear line is drawn between private and public and if a minor Royal wants to use a helicopter to fly from London to Birmingham then they pay for it – not us.